LinTrieu/quiz-manager/README.md

 2. Run the mySQL client - `$ mysql -u root -p`
     - `root` - user
-    - `p` - you will be prompted to enter a password.
-Please press enter, with a blank password.
+    - `p` - you will be prompted to enter your mysql root user password.
+Please enter when you have input your password.

 3. Create a local database the application can integrate with: `CREATE DATABASE quiz_manager;`
     - Run the query `SHOW DATABASES;`, to confirm your database has been created.